-5. It is not clear what the reviewer has asked for in terms of sensitivity analysis.
-It would be helpful if response variables (he only named a few independent variables such as the downstream, upstream, and lateral salinity BCs) were identified, and a reason for the sensitivity analysis was provided
+5. It is not clear what exactly the reviewer asked for in terms of sensitivity analysis.
+Please name the response variables (only named a few independent variables such as the downstream, upstream, and lateral salinity boundary conditions) and give a reason for the sensitivity analysis.

-In the revised modeling report, it is mentioned that a series of model runs indicates that the most sensitive model parameter to simulated water levels in the upstream portion of the Homosassa River is the bottom roughness, while the most sensitive model parameter to simulated salinities is the ambient eddy viscosity/diffusivity.
+In the revised modeling report, it is mentioned that a series model runs indicates that the most sensitive model parameter to simulated water levels in the upstream portion of the Chassahowitzka River is the bottom roughness, while the most sensitive model parameter to simulated salinities is the ambient eddy diffusivity.
 For temperature simulation, the most sensitive model parameter is the light attenuation coefficient.